jefftmarks/lemme-borrow/README.md

 View a video walkthrough of lemmeBorrow and its features [here](https://www.youtube.com/watch?v=iGXqGhgbPz8).

 A demo version of the application has been deployed through Render.com at [https://lemme-borrow.onrender.com/](https://lemme-borrow.onrender.com/).
-WebSockets have been disabled for deployment purposes but can be demonstrated on the "action-cable-demo" branch.

 See below for instructions to run the app locally on your machine.